Will Jarvis (footballer)

-William Robert Jarvis (born 17 December 2002) is an English professional footballer who plays as a forward for EFL League Two club Notts County Jarvis is left-footed but has played on both right and left-wings during his career.
+William Robert Jarvis (born 17 December 2002) is an English professional footballer who plays as a forward for League of Ireland Premier Division club Shelbourne.
+Jarvis is left-footed but has played on both right and left-wings during his career.

 Career

 Jarvis signed his first professional contract with Hull City on 4 March 2021.
 He made his professional debut with Hull City in a 1–1 (7–8) EFL Cup penalty shootout loss to Wigan Athletic on 10 August 2021, and was one of his side's scorers in the shootout.

 On 27 January 2022, Jarvis joined York City on a month-long loan.

 On 18 March 2022, Jarvis joined Scarborough Athletic on loan until the end of the season.

 On 16 August 2022, Jarvis rejoined Scarborough Athletic on a month-long loan.

 On 28 July 2023, he signed for League of Ireland Premier Division club Shelbourne on loan until the end of their season in November.
 On 30 January 2024, Jarvis returned on loan to Shelbourne for the 2024 League of Ireland Premier Division season.
 On 6 August 2024, Jarvis was recalled by his parent club.

 Four days later, on 10 August 2024, he came off the bench for the opening game of the 2024–25 season, a 1–1 home draw with Bristol City.

 On 6 January 2025, Jarvis joined EFL League Two club Notts County on a permanent basis on a three-and-a-half year contract for an undisclosed fee.

+On 5 February 2026, Jarvis returned to his former loan club Shelbourne on a permanent basis for an undisclosed fee.